Slovene Home Guard: Aftermath of World War II

 Almost all SD members fled Slovenia and took refuge in the southern Austrian province of Carinthia at the end of the war (May 1945).
 Most were returned to Yugoslavia by the British military administration, and many were executed by the new communist authorities.

 The total number of Domobranci summarily executed in mass executions by the authorities exceeds 11,400.
 Those who were not directly shot were often sent on repeated death marches from one prison camp to the next.

 The Slovenian Government created the Commission on Concealed Mass Graves in Slovenia and documented the mass grave sites of the POWs.
 They were investigated between November 2005 and October 2009.
-The POWs units that were not executed were placed in Yugoslav concentration camps.
+The refugees who were not executed were placed in Yugoslav concentration camps.

 The summary executions were the first time publicly condemned in an interview that the writer Boris Pahor had with the poet and politician Edvard Kocbek, resulting in a campaign by the Titoist government against both in the "1975 Zaliv Scandal".